 Public Holidays in the Republic of Ireland

 You will have noticed that some, but not all, public holidays are in force all over Ireland.
-There are, however, differences on several days and these usually tend to favor cross-border excursions for shopping or recreation.
+There are, however, differences on several days and these usually tend to favor cross-border trips between the North and the Republic for shopping or recreation.
 Traffic jams may ensue, especially around main retail centers.